Law Firms – Bid and Pitch Support

 Since 2005 I have assessed over 220 tenders from law firms (Magic Circle to global to boutique to regional) and seen over 45 presentations.
 In 2010, a firm whose tender I had rejected in a previous role contacted me and asked if I could help them with a bid they were working on, and so it started.
 I gave my ‘client’s eyes’ to the firm and revised their bid to reflect what I – the client – would want to see.

-In recent years I have advised firms bidding for work with an almost 100% success rate – the last success coming in November 2017.
+In recent years I have advised firms bidding for work with an almost 100% success rate – the last successes coming in November 2017 and April 2018 – two large private sector panel tenders.
+I am currently awaiting the outcome of the third (a public sector panel review).
 I like to win, and assume you do too.
 I am likely to focus on the ‘quality’ criteria in the bid, as that is where I can add the most value.
 I will, however, also ‘probe’ you on your pricing proposal to make sure you have considered every possibility, whilst leaving the ultimate bid price in your hands.

 Law Firm Bid Support – Where can I help?